- Common Name

 - Mostly found in rainforests, some species also found in more arid habitats

-Local: The glaucous macaw (Anodorhynchus glaucus) is on the verge of extinction with less than 50 individuals left in the wild.
-The last known wild Spix's macaw (C. spixii) died in late 2000; this species is very likely extinct in the wild and a captive population of 60 birds is all that remains of the species.
+- Macaw populations vary by species.
+The glaucous macaw (Anodorhynchus glaucus) is on the verge of extinction with less than 50 individuals left in the wild.
+The last known wild Spix's macaw (Cyanopsitta spixii) died in late 2000; this species is very likely extinct in the wild and a captive population of 60 pt 80 birds is all that remains of the species.

 - IUCN: The Spix's, indigo (Anodorhynchus leari), and glaucous macaws are all listed as Endangered.